Should you tear off your old roof or shingle over it? Let’s take a look at the pros and cons of each. But first, what is a roof overlay?

 - Increase Value.
 A new roof is a major selling point and increases your home’s resale value.

 - Spot Problems.
 A new roof provides the roofing company to get a clear look at the roof.
-They can identify any potential areas that need repair or deeper-rooted structural problems that might otherwise go unnoticed.
+They can identify potential areas that need repair or deeper-rooted structural problems that might otherwise go unnoticed.

 Your roof is the most important structure in your home.
 In most cases, if you are beyond roof repair, a roof replacement is your best option.